 Susan Harrington organized a CBC 4 KIDS through Sonoma Birding on Monday, December 20.
 The gym classes of Put-in-Bay School K-7 plus Casey and Ian Ladd, Emily Shantz, Jessica Krueger, and Meredith Engel enjoyed birding the island for this new birding count for the younger set.

 They were able to add Hermit Thrush and Common Merganser to our Christmas Count data birds we did not see on Sunday!
 Nora Ladd, Jack and Henry Genzman, Elena Schroeder, Casey, and Ian Ladd, Morgan and Matthew Stacy, Kate and Joe Burns, Willow Lipke Benn, Chelsea Mays, and Jack Booker on South Bass, and Cecilia Glauser and Emily Schanz on Middle Bass all watched birds and/or feeders for the adult Christmas Birding Count as well!
 We should have a great Christmas Birding Count in the years to come with all these new birders!

 Thanks To Property Owners for Allowing Birding Count!

-Thanks to property owners for access, to all the counters and feeder watchers, and to Valerie Mettler for providing lunch for some of the counters on Sunday!
-Hot soup and chocolate is always appreciated!
-Thanks to everyone who called with bird sightings as well!
+Thanks to property owners for access to all the counters and feeder watchers, and to Valerie Mettler for providing lunch for some of the counters on Sunday!
+Hot soup and chocolate are always appreciated!
+Thanks to everyone who called with birding sightings as well!
 Let’s see what other surprises show.